 If you find yourself struggling to fall asleep, your unhealthy eating habits are to blame.
 Consuming alcohol, nicotine, too much caffeine, or heavy meals before bedtime increases your risk of suffering from insomnia.

 Insomnia in numbers

 According to the Centers for Disease and Prevention, 35% of adults don’t get enough sleep (7 hours per day).
 What’s more, 40% of people aged 40 to 59 reported that they are getting less than the recommended amount of sleep.
 30% of the adult U.S. population suffers from insomnia and 10% from chronic insomnia, making it the most common sleep disorder.

 Living with this kind of disorder has many damaging consequences.
-In fact, 75 to 90% of insomnia sufferers have an increased risk of conditions such as hypoxemia and GSD (glycogen storage disease).
+75 to 90% of insomnia sufferers have an increased risk of conditions such as hypoxemia and GSD (glycogen storage disease).
 Yet, an estimated 10 million people in the United States remain undiagnosed.